 And of course, with frontage, first thing I thought of was residential developers which, much as I hate the concept, is sometimes the highest and best use for a piece of land.
 Won’t work here though, as the creek is a mean one and most of the land is in a flood plain.
 No, this is a weekend ranchers kind of place with, as it turned out, good dove hunting because of native sunflowers.
 I gave the landowner a price but suggested he get it appraised before he decides to sell.
 Never hurts to get a professional to cover your posterior.

-Once we got business out of the way, Ruby and I sIMG_20190914_1745578at out by a nearly dry mudhole which, in South Texas today, is pure gold for dove.
+Once we got business out of the way, Ruby and I sat out by a nearly dry mudhole which, in South Texas today, is pure gold for dove.
 The drought has reduced many lakes to ponds and ponds to dry holes, so we were in a prime spot for the evening hunt.
 As you can see below, Ruby enjoyed actually seeing what few birds I could hit fall and retrieved them with no issue.
 Only four years old, she is beginning to associate the barrel of the gun with direction.
 Seeing them fall in that direction was a good lesson for her.
 Still wants to hunt when she’s out retrieving, something that will lessen with time.
 I never shoot when she’s out and I don’t ever use force or a shock collar, fully expecting she will mature into a dog that knows what is expected.
 Her predecessors picked up on it by age five and she may be sharper than my previous four Labs.
 She has the makings of a damn good dog.